vanheeringen-lab/genomepy/README.md

 Sadly, not everything (naming, structure, filenames) is always consistent on the provider end.
 Let me know if you encounter issues with certain downloads.

-## Todo

-* Linking genomes to NCBI taxonomy ID
-* Optionally: Ensembl bacteria (although there might be better options specifically for bacterial sequences)

 ## Citation

 If you use genomepy in your research, please cite it: [10.21105/joss.00320](http://dx.doi.org/10.21105/joss.00320).

 ## Getting help